ManuSquall/visualstudio-docs.fr-fr/docs/install/workload-and-component-ids.md

 ---
-title: "ID de composant et de charge de travail de Visual Studio 2017 | Microsoft Docs"
+title: Visual Studio 2017 workload and component IDs | Microsoft Docs
-description: "Utilisez les ID de composant et de charge de travail pour installer Visual Studio à l’aide d’une ligne de commande ou pour spécifier comme dépendance dans un manifeste VSIX"
+description: Use workload and component IDs to install Visual Studio by using a command line, or to specify as a dependency in a VSIX manifest
 keywords:
 author: TerryGLee
 ms.author: tglee